mortenivar/Jed-modes/README.lua.txt

    loading /home/<user>/.local/share/jed/myjedlib/lua.sl
    ...

                                 Configuration:

-There are two user defined variables that you may set in your ~/.jedrc:
+There are three user defined variables that you may set in your ~/.jedrc, shown here with their default values:

    variable Lua_Indent_Default = 2;
    variable Lua_Expand_Kw_Syntax = 1;
+   variable Luacheck_Cmd_Opts = "--no-color --no-global --no-unused --codes";

-The first variable sets the default number of spaces per indentation level.
+The first variable, Lua_Indent_Default, sets the default number of spaces per indentation level.
 It defaults to 2.

-The second variable enables expansion to the full syntax of a conditional or looping keyword when you type <enter> after it.
+The second variable, Lua_Expand_Kw_Syntax, enables expansion to the full syntax of a conditional or looping keyword when you type <enter> after it.
 If you type if<enter>, it will expand to

   if  then